What Happened the Day of My Breast Augmentation Surgery

 I woke up and I literally had no idea where I was.
 A few moments later, I realized what had happened and just a few minutes after that, I was helped into a wheelchair and into the Hubster’s car.
 Every bump on the road home was painful.
 I felt every pebble on the road, every turn and I asked him to get me home as soon as possible because I couldn’t stand the pain.

 I was given Tylenol with Codeine to take every four hours for the pain, and Extra Strength Tylenol every two hours after that (if needed), which I did for the first full day.
 The Hubster and I had both gone over the post-surgery instructions over and over a million times so we knew that I had to be kept elevated, that I probably wouldn’t be hungry and that I might have nausea.
 I was given a new antibiotic medicine to take because the other one gave me nausea.

 I asked the Hubster to take this pic so I could document the process.
 While I may look very serene and calm in the photo, I can tell you that inside I felt like I was suffocating and I could not take deep breaths.
 I needed a lot of help from the Hubster to do anything.
 My chest felt like it was being pulled apart and even when I tried to lie down I really couldn’t.
 I had to have a lot of help (and a lot of pillows).
 Also, I felt like a T-rex.
 Yes, the dinosaur.
 I couldn’t use much of my upper body because of my limited movement.
 So I had to rely on my leg muscles a lot.
-If you’re in the process of getting a breast augmentation, I would like to offer you these tips to make your day go a little smoother:
+If you’re in the process of getting a patricia heaton breast implants, I would like to offer you these tips to make your day go a little smoother: